 As I mentioned, I usually don’t stay in front of my cart on the scene.
 I would leave my cart and check the lighting with my own eyes.
 Therefore the ScreenPort would be great for me, as I can work on the scene while watching on a portable monitor.

-Are there any notable stories that have happened with or to your setup while on set and that you’d like to share with us?
+Are there any notable stories that have happened with or to your setup while on set which you’d like to share with us?

 My idea worked out successfully, and that moment became an unforgettable experience in my DIT life!